Bob Homme: Other

 Bob Homme was the model in a number of paintings by his friend and Canadian artist, James Lumbers.
 Lumbers' "Moments in Time" paintings often featured images from the present together with a faded image of a person and things from the past at the same location.
 Homme's likeness was used in the images of grandfather types in these paintings such as "Lucky Strike" and "Gone Fishing."
 The Springer spaniel in "Old Friends" was the Homme's dog, Molly.
 In one painting of a honky-tonk piano player called "Billy Nine Fingers," Bob and Esther are one of the couples sitting at a table in the foreground.

 Later life and retirement

-Homme became a citizen of Canada in the early 1990s, holding both American and Canadian citizenships, and was invested into the Order of Canada as a Member on November 2, 1998, in Grafton, Ontario.
-As Homme was too ill to travel, the Governor General Roméo LeBlanc came to him (instead of making Homme come to Rideau Hall where the award is usually bestowed), thus allowing him the postnominal C.M.

 Bob and Esther Homme retired to a rural property near Grafton, Ontario.
 In retirement, Bob joined the Cobourg Rotary Club and was active as a member.
-He and fellow Rotarian, Wally Reid formed a group, "Time Share."
-Together, they regularly performed music in area retirement and nursing homes.
+He and fellow Rotarian Wally Reid formed a group called "Time Share", performing music in area retirement and nursing homes.

+Homme became a citizen of Canada in the early 1990s, holding both American and Canadian citizenships, and was invested into the Order of Canada as a Member on November 2, 1998, in Grafton.
+As Homme was too ill to travel, the Governor General Roméo LeBlanc travelled to Grafton to present it, instead of Homme going to Rideau Hall where the award is usually bestowed).